Avatar for Philip LaPorte

 Payoff equivalence and complete strategy spaces of direct reciprocity

-(accepted at PNAS) PL, C Hilbe, NE Glynatsi and MA Nowak
+(2026) Proceedings of the National Academy of Sciences.
+PL, C Hilbe, NE Glynatsi and MA Nowak

 A geometric process of evolutionary game dynamics